Sustainable business principles

 - Power Generation ESE Appetite Statement (PDF - 46KB)

-We conduct our business with suppliers with openness and integrity, and expect that suppliers work to these same principles.
-The Ethical Code for Suppliers (PDF - 117KB) outlines our key commitments to suppliers, and details our expectations of the companies we work with.
+The size and reach of our business means we purchase goods and services from a large number of suppliers across the world.
+Our relationships with these suppliers are based on fairness, transparency and integrity.
+The Sustainable Procurement Code (PDF - 44KB) outlines our key commitments to suppliers, and details our expectations of the companies we work with.

 Group Environment Statement